qwagrox/qwagrox.github.io/content/posts/in-depth-thinking-autonomous-driving-I.md

 I will attempt to articulate my viewpoint using my limited knowledge and thinking, conducting a deep reflection on the end-to-end and modular technical approaches from multiple dimensions including cognitive science, machine learning theory, and engineering practice.

-## Part Two: The Gap Between Human Experience and Machine Training: Perspectives on Cognition and Causality
+## The Gap Between Human Experience and Machine Training: Perspectives on Cognition and Causality

-### 2.1 The Dual-Process Model of Human Driving Decisions: Intuition Is Not Simply "End-to-End"
+### The Dual-Process Model of Human Driving Decisions: Intuition Is Not Simply "End-to-End"

 Human decision-making processes are not a single computational mode.
 Nobel laureate in Economics Daniel Kahneman's **Dual Process Theory** provides us with a powerful explanatory framework.
 This theory posits that human thinking comprises two distinctly different systems [1]: